wunderwuzzi23/blog/content/posts/2023/openai-data-exfiltration-fix.md

 It still renders **other** images though.

 Since ChatGPT is not open source and the fix is not via a Content-Security-Policy that is visible the exact validation details are not known.
-There is some internal decision making happening when an image is considered safe and when not, maybe ChatGPT queries the Bing index to see if an image is valid and pre-existing or have another tracking capability.
+There is some internal decision making happening when an image is considered safe and when not, maybe ChatGPT queries the Bing index to see if an image is valid and pre-existing or have other tracking capabilities and checks.

 **This is good news.**